 Is a Harness or Collar Better for German Shepherd?

 Some folks prefer a harness to a collar.
 In my opinion, the decision of whether to walk your German shepherd with a harness or collar depends on your GSD’s condition.
 If your German shepherd knows how to walk well on a leash and does not suffer from breathing problems, then a collar is a better choice.
 But if he pulls a lot and suffers from respiratory or throat issues, it is better to use a harness.

-What To Consider Before Buying Dog Collar for Your German Shepherd
+What To Look For When Buying a Collar for German Shepherd?

 Here’s what to consider when buying a collar for your GSD.

 First of all, you need to make sure that you get the correct collar size for your furry friend as you don’t want the collar to slip off or choke them.
 Begin by measuring around your dog’s neck.
 The fastest way to do this is to use either a cloth measuring tape or your old dog collar.
 Generally, German shepherd’s neck size is between 18” to 24”.

 Once you get the result, the next step is to consult the manufacturer’s sizing chart to choose the one that fits your dog.
 The collar should be snug enough to fit two fingers between the dog’s neck and the collar.

 If you have a growing puppy, you may want to consider getting an adjustable collar so that your puppy has plenty of room to grow into it.

 There are many different types of collars, each has its own purpose and function.
 So it’s essential to choose the one that matches your GSD’s needs.
 Here are some of the most common options available on the market:

 1. Standard Collar